sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

-I tried to find pre-existing mathematical answers to the problems above, but I didn't have much luck outside of people concluding the correctness of these algorithms from trying them out on a couple of very simple examples, or giving handwavy proofs that missed edge cases.
+I tried to find pre-existing mathematical answers to the problems above, but I didn't have much luck outside of people concluding the correctness of these algorithms from trying them out on a couple of very simple examples, giving handwavy proofs that missed edge cases, or just calling the problem trivial.

-It's possible that these answers are too trivial to write down, that these problems can be solved by a trivial application of some theory I'm unfamiliar with, or that answering these questions isn't very useful.
-But I'm hoping that since this was interesting to me, this is interesting enough for me to share with other people!
+It's almost certain that mathematical answers are available in literature I'm unfamiliar with.
+But I wasn't able to find them, so my curiosity led me to try and give answers to the problems above on my own.
+It was definitely a good homework problem for me, at the very least!

 The rest of this blog post fills in the details needed for providing an answer to the first question above.
 We don't need any powerful mathematical tools here - because we add so many restrictions